Select Page

 New York State Psychologists

-Social Workers
+New York State Social Workers

-This program is Approved by the National Association of Social Workers (Approval # 886427222-2708) for 22 continuing education contact hours.
-New York State Social Workers Association for Behavioral and Cognitive Therapies (ABCT) is recognized by the New York State Education Department’s State Board for Social Workers as an approved provider of continuing education for licensed social workers #SW-0657.
+The Association for Behavioral and Cognitive Therapies is recognized by the New York State Education Department’s State Board for Social Workers as an approved provider of continuing education for licensed social workers #SW-0657.

-TICKETED EVENTS Eligible for CE
+Ticketed Events Eligible for CE

-All Ticketed events offer CE in addition to educational opportunities to enhance knowledge and skills.
 These events are targeted for attendees with a particular level of expertise (e.g., basic, moderate, and/or advanced).
-Ticketed sessions require an additional payment beyond the general registration fee.
-For ticketed events, attendees are encouraged to complete an individual evaluation form and take the post session quiz.
+Ticketed Sessions require an additional payment beyond the general registration fee.

 Clinical Intervention Training